hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 * Going through security at the airport when we fly
 * Applying for a loan

-Protocols are a major concern for SSI agents.
-Agents need a recipe for stateful interactions like:
+In the context of decentralized identity, protocols manifest at many different levels of the stack: at the lowest levels of networking, in cryptographic algorithms like Diffie Helman, in the management of DIDs, in the conventions of [DIDComm](../0005-didcomm/README.md), and in higher-level interactions that solve problems for people with only minimal interest in the technology they're using.
+However, this RFC focuses on the last of these layers, where use cases and personas are transformed into features with obvious social value like:

 * Connecting with one another
+* Buying and Selling
+* Negotiating
+* Enacting and enforcing contracts
 * Requesting and issuing credentials
 * Proving things using credentials
+* Discovering things
 * Putting things in escrow (and taking them out again)
+* Scheduling
-* Paying
+* Auditing
 * Reporting errors
-* Negotiating
 * Cooperative debugging

+When "protocol" is used in an Aries context without any qualifying adjective, it is referencing a recipe for a high-level interaction like these.
+Lower-level protocols are usually described more specifically and possibly with other verbiage: "cryptographic algorithms", "DID management procedures", "DIDComm conventions", "wire-level message exchange", "transports", and so forth.
+This helps us focus "protocol" on the place where application developers that consume Aries do most of the work that creates value.

 #### Decentralized

 As used in the agent/DIDComm world, protocols are _decentralized_.
 This means there is not an overseer for the protocol, guaranteeing information flow, enforcing behaviors, and ensuring a coherent view.
-It is a subtle but important divergence from API-centric approaches, where a server holds state against which all other parties (clients) operate.
+It is a [subtle but important divergence from API-centric approaches](https://www.reactivemanifesto.org/glossary#Protocol), where a server holds state against which all other parties (clients) operate.
 Instead, all parties are peers, and they interact by mutual consent and with a (hopefully) shared understanding of the rules and goals.
 Protocols are like a dance--not one